Mirjax2000/recipe-page-main/README.md

 Mobile first aproach
 trying to save some bandwidth and made smaller picture for mobile resolution, and used "Art direction" and "Resolution switching" technique for retina displays. also i compress jpeg to webp. i saved lots of kilobytes.
+And it has some role in SEO evaluation.

 ### Screenshot